Atlamillias/DearPyPixl/README.md

 ```

 # Overview
 Before reading further, I suggest visiting Dear PyGui's [documentation](https://dearpygui.readthedocs.io/en/latest/index.html) if you are unfamiliar with the project.
 Basic usage of Dear PyPixl is very similar to that of Dear PyGui.
-As such, writing "dedicated" documentation is not currently on the to-do list.
-However, Dear PyPixl is *not* undocumented -- The core API, in addition to several modules and other caveats, includes fairly detailed information via their docstrings.
+As such, this overview focuses on how it is different.
+Dear PyPixl is *not* undocumented -- The core API, in addition to several modules and other caveats, includes fairly detailed information via their docstrings.

 Dear PyPixl is part "framework", part "toolkit".
 Objects directly available in the `dearpypixl` namespace represent the "framework" part of the package, while other modules represent the "toolkit" part.
 The framework half is blissfully unaware of the toolkit half, but parts of the toolkit *may* depend on the framework.
 Dear PyPixl tries to be as "use only what you want" as possible, so tools are often isolated from each other.